 The term “project plan” is used throughout this process area to refer to the overall plan for controlling the project.
 The project plan can be a standalone document or be distributed across multiple documents.
 In either case, a coherent picture of who does what should be included.
 Likewise, monitoring and control can be centralized or distributed, as long as at the project level a coherent picture of project status can be maintained.

-For product lines, there are multiple sets of work activities that would benefit from the practices of Project Planning.
+For product lines, multiple sets of work activities would benefit from the practices of Project Planning.
 These work activities include the creation and maintenance of the core assets, developing products to be built using the core assets, and orchestrating the overall product line effort to support and coordinate the operations of the inter-related work groups and their activities.

 In Agile environments, performing incremental development involves planning, monitoring, controlling, and re-planning more frequently than in more traditional development environments.
 While a high-level plan for the overall project or work effort is typically established, teams will estimate, plan, and carry out the actual work an increment or iteration at a time.
 Teams typically do not forecast beyond what is known about the project or iteration, except for anticipating risks, major events, and large-scale influences and constraints.
-Estimates reflect iteration and team specific factors that influence the time, effort, resources, and risks to accomplish the iteration.
+Estimates reflect iteration and team-specific factors that influence the time, effort, resources, and risks to accomplish the iteration.
 Teams plan, monitor, and adjust plans during each iteration as often as it takes (e.g., daily).
 Commitments to plans are demonstrated when tasks are assigned and accepted during iteration planning, user stories are elaborated or estimated, and iterations are populated with tasks from a maintained backlog of work.

-Organizations may choose to purchase a project planning process and procedures rather than to develop them.
+Organizations may choose to purchase a project planning process and procedures rather than develop them.
 Using the Causal Analysis and Resolution process, they can tailor the process to fit their organization.